daleowen93-sys/cardio-pace-race-calculator/PROJECT_BIBLE.md

 - Whether v1 should be a Progressive Web App (offline support) — currently out of scope unless you want to add it.

 ## 25. Current Project Status
-Version 0.2 of the Project Bible.
-Technology stack, global unit-toggle behaviour, and default-unit detection are confirmed. **Phase 0 (setup) is complete:** GitHub repository `cardio-pace-race-calculator` created under account `da1eowen93-sys`, connected via GitHub Desktop, folder/file skeleton scaffolded per Section 17, and pushed to GitHub.com — verified 22 Jul 2026.
+Version 0.3 of the Project Bible.
+Technology stack, global unit-toggle behaviour, and default-unit detection are confirmed.
+Phase 0 (setup) is complete: GitHub repository cardio-pace-race-calculator created under account da1eowen93-sys, connected via GitHub Desktop, folder/file skeleton scaffolded per Section 17, and pushed to GitHub.com — verified 22 Jul 2026.
 No application code has been written yet (all scaffolded files are intentionally empty).
-Standard race distances and per-calculator rounding rules still need to be defined in the Exercise Science & Calculator Logic conversation before any formula is implemented — that is the next phase.
+Standard race distances, per-calculator rounding rules, and input validation for all four calculators (Running, Cycling, Swimming, Triathlon) are now fully confirmed — verified 29 Jul 2026.
+The next phase is UI/UX & Visual Design, to establish layout, colour, and typography before any code is written.

 ## 26. Future Roadmap
 **FUTURE IDEA (not part of v1, listed here only to keep architecture expansion-friendly):**